timdoherty/front-end-test-driven-development-v2/README.md

 ### Recap: What did we learn?
 - Testing React components involves some new tools and concepts
 - Basic Enzyme concepts including event simulation
-- Clear separate of concerns eases component development
+- Clear separation of concerns eases component development
 - Mocks can help simplify testing

 ### Objective